mattwhitfield/Unitverse/README.md

 ### Setting options per-solution

 You can set settings per-solution if you need to (for example if you work with some code that uses MSTest and some that uses NUnit).
-In order to do this, you can create a `.unitTestGeneratorConfig` file, which is formatted similarly to .editorConfig files, just without the file type heading.
+In order to do this, you can create a `.unitTestGeneratorConfig` file, which is formatted similarly to .editorConfig files, just ignoring the file type heading.

 You can set any member of the [IGenerationOptions](https://github.com/mattwhitfield/unittestgenerator/blob/master/src/Unitverse.Core/Options/IGenerationOptions.cs) or the [INamingOptions](https://github.com/mattwhitfield/unittestgenerator/blob/master/src/Unitverse.Core/Options/INamingOptions.cs) interfaces using this method.
 For example, the following content in a `.unitTestGeneratorConfig` would set the test framework to MSTest, the mocking framework to NSubstitute and the test project naming convention to `<project_name>.UnitTests`: